 - salt and pepper, to taste

-- Heat up the coconut milk, 1 tsp garlic, and ginger in a medium soup pan and let it simmer for about 10-15 minutes.
+- Heat up the coconut milk, red curry paste, 1 tsp garlic, and ginger in a medium soup pan.
+Stir until all the clumps are gone, and and let it simmer for about 10-15 minutes.

 - Meanwhile, in a medium-sized skillet, prepare your protein and veggies: heat 1 Tbsp coconut oil.
 Once hot, add the remaining garlic and ground beef, season with a pinch of salt and pepper, and break it up with a wooden spoon.

-- When it’s almost cooked through (about 5 minutes), add the chopped kale, coconut aminos and fish sauce and pop a skillet on so it slightly wilts (about 2-3 minutes).
+- When it’s almost cooked through (about 5 minutes), add the chopped kale, coconut aminos and fish sauce and pop a top on so it slightly wilts (about 2-3 minutes).

 - Pour the curry sauce over the top and serve!